What is an employee experience platform?

 Josh Bersin gives us a comprehensive but simple definition of employee experience:

-a company-wide initiative to help employees stay productive, healthy, engaged, and on track.
+A company-wide initiative to help employees stay productive, healthy, engaged, and on track.

 What makes up a platform?